Animation on Fox: 1980s

 When the upstart young Fox Broadcasting Company (Fox) was formed in 1986 by Rupert Murdoch, early shows tended to attract low viewership, with the exception of some early ratings successes such as Married... with Children and 21 Jump Street.
 The animation industry had experienced a decline in the 1980s, but later experienced a revival after the success of films made by Disney and Steven Spielberg such as An American Tail, The Land Before Time, Who Framed Roger Rabbit and The Little Mermaid.

 In 1987, The Tracey Ullman Show premiered with mild success.
 During this time, a series of short cartoons originally intended to be bumpers gained a following with young and old audiences, and Fox ordered thirteen episodes of a new animated television series based on these, titled The Simpsons.
 When The Simpsons premiered in December 1989, the series was instantly popular.
 Merchandise featuring the show's breakout character Bart Simpson has accumulated over US$1 billion in sales.
 The Simpsons was the first successful primetime animated series since The Flintstones, paving the way for other animated series on major broadcast networks.
-Since its debut, a total of episodes of The Simpsons have aired, and the series has recently aired its 37th season, with two more on the way.
+Since its debut, a total of episodes of The Simpsons have aired, and the series has recently aired its 37th season, with three more on the way.